wfunkenbusch/1D_Langevin/README.md

 1. Must be run on Python 3.5 or above
 1. Needed outside modules: numpy, matplotlib, argparse, os (if unit testing)
 2. Clone this repository using the following command: git clone https://github.com/wfunkenbusch/1D_Langevin.git
-3. Enter the base directory (/1D_Langevin)
+3. Enter the base directory (cd 1D_Langevin)
-4. Run the following command: python Langevin/Langevin.py --arguments
+4. To run the code, use the following command: python Langevin/Langevin.py --arguments

 Arguments: